+This information is provided for informational purposes only.
+No endorsement should be implied unless specifically stated.
 Terms and conditions of participation are the responsibility of the activity organizer.
-Please contact the
+Please contact the organizer directly for further information.

 Section III: Import Food Standards and Regulations/Import Procedures